 - Cut each circular slice of pineapple into sixths – cut in half first, then each half into thirds.
 You can cut off the slightly hard ‘core’ in the middle if you like.

-Now we’ve sorted out the pineapple, let’s talk about the rest of the ingredients.
-The flavours in this Vegan Pineapple Fried Rice come from:
+Now we’ve sorted out the pineapple, let’s talk about how to make the recipe.

 Whilst my Peanut Butter Fried Rice is a proper fried rice recipe where the rice is cooked first and then fried, I decided to make this Vegan Pineapple Fried Rice a super easy recipe by making it in one pot, in the way that a Biryani would be made.

 There are a few different reasons why I decided to make this fried rice in one pot: